(Clean) Freakery: How To Clean Up After Sex

 What About Anal Sex?

-We don’t need to tell you how safe, healthy and outstanding butt-stuff can be - so let’s talk about the cleanup.
+We don’t need to tell you how safe, healthy, and outstanding butt-stuff can be - so let’s talk about preparing for anal and the cleanup.
 Anal sex, even when performed super carefully, can cause micro tears to the rectum.
 So LUBE UP.

 It’s always a good idea to shower after anal with mild soap and warm water.
 Apply all the cleaning suggestions above to your equipment (wash and rinse the genitals, clean underneath any foreskin) and give your backdoor a good sudsing.
 Don’t be shy - spread those cheeks like they’re curtains on spring cleaning day.